As far as social media for real estate is concerned, this this Sprout Social article provides some interesting insights:

 Don’t treat each social media platform the same

-Facebook is most probably going to be where most of your target audience is at so leverage the platform to engage with prospective leads and opportunities.
-Use Facebook to publish consistent property related content, make use of its ability to book appointments, monitor for comments and feedback from customers and engage accordingly, build a community and keep your audience updated with company updates as well as your most recent listings.
-If you’re looking to target a specific demographic which has expressed interest in a particular area or property type, Facebook Ads are a great way to do this.
+Facebook is most probably going to be where most of your target audience.
+Leverage the platform to engage with prospective leads and opportunities.
+Use Facebook to publish consistent property related content and make use of its ability to book appointments.
+Monitor for comments and feedback from customers and engage accordingly.
+Build a community and keep your audience updated with company updates as well as your most recent listings.
+If you’re looking to target a specific demographic, Facebook Ads are a great way to do this.

 Post diverse content

 There are many different ways to engage your audience in a way that is overtly salesy.
 This includes:

 - Real estate updates and news to keep your customers, opportunities or leads in the loop as to what is going on in the industry.

 - Customer testimonials as Wyzowl says:

 - Show how a brand’s problems/pain points can be solved

 - New listings and property highlights – this is the most obvious so that your audience has an accurate understanding of your entire real estate portfolio

 - Tips, tutorials and how-to’s on all things real estate, be this to do with renovation, landscaping, gardening, interior design, budgeting – the choices are infinite